asynts/writer/NOTES.md

 -   I decided to add a cursor offset to the model text chunk nodes.
     Not sure if this is smart or not.
     The alternative would be to add a custom cursor node and splice around it.

+-   Changing multiple things in a single step is difficult in an immutable tree, because all the references break.

+    The same problem would occur, if we always created deep copies, so no work saved there.

+-   Maybe it is possible to resolve this problems by keeping ids that do not change if nodes are modified.